omegaretro/IST/README.md

-# Variability Implementation: An Empirical Study of Stack Overflow Posts
+# An Empirical Study of questions on variability implementation mechanisms in Stack Overflow.

 This web page presents the supplementary material of the paper *Variability Implementation: An Empirical Study of Stack Overflow Posts*.